mxcixs/astro-blog-tutorial/src/pages/posts/post-1.md

 ---
+layout: ../../layout/MarkdownPostLayout.astro
+pubDate: 2025-01-13
 title: "My First Blog Post"
-pubDate: 2025-01-13
+author: "Mario Macias"
 description: "This is the first post of my new Astro blog."
-author: "Mario Macias"
 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."
 tags: ["astro", "blogging", "learning in public"]
 ---

-# My First blog Post

-Published on 2025-01-13

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.